Skip to content

 • time: Timestamp in YYYY-MM-DD[T]HH:MM[:SS[.ffffff]][Z or [±]HH[:]MM] format or timestamp since 1.1.1970 in seconds or milliseconds.

-• ip4: IPv4 address (passed as dotted-decimal string)
+• ipv4: IPv4 address, represented as IPv4Address (passed as dotted-decimal string)

-• ip6: IPv6 address (passed as string in short or full format)
+• ipv6: IPv6 address, represented as IPv6Address (passed as string in short or full format)

-• mac: MAC address (passed as string)
+• mac: MAC address, represented as MACAddress (passed as string)

 • json: Any JSON object can be stored, all processing is handled by user's code.
 This is here for special cases which can't be mapped to any other data type.